mojaloop/mojaloop-specification/fspiop-api/documents/API-Definition_v1.1.1.md

 **Figure 55 -- Commit notification where commit of transfer in Switch failed**

+#### 6.7.2.7 Commit Error Notification

-In case of a validation failure (not schema validation) or another processing error during the processing of a **PUT /transfers/**_{ID}_ callback, a **PATCH /transfers/**_{ID}_**/error** notification can be sent from the Switch to the Payee FSP to indicate of the failure.
-This notification is sent in cases where the Payee FSP sends the _transferState_ as committed.
+In case of a validation failure (not schema validation) or another error during the processing of a **PUT /transfers/**_{ID}_ callback, a **PATCH /transfers/**_{ID}_**/error** notification can be sent from the Switch to the Payee FSP (subject to Scheme rules) to notify the failure.
+This notification is sent in cases where the Payee FSP sends the _transferState_ as committed in the **PUT /transfers/**_{ID}_ callback.

-[Figure 56](#figure-56a) shows an example in which the validation in the Switch failed due to some reason, for example a business rule validation caused a failure in the Switch.
+[Figure 56](#figure-56) shows an example in which the validation in the Switch failed due to some reason, for example a business rule validation caused a failure in the Switch or validaiton of an FSP ID.
 This is the same example as in [Figure 53](#figure-53), but the Payee FSP receives a commit error notification so that the Payee FSP can take remedial action.
 The Payee FSP would need to use an internal reversal of the transaction (or similar).

 ###### Figure 56